 2018 First-Year Seminars

-The following First-Year Seminars will be offered for the Fall 2018 semester.
+The following is a list from the Fall 2018 semester.
+2019 seminars will be added by March 1.
 Learn more about the courses below by clicking on the titles for full descriptions and faculty bios.

 AAAS 177 - Women With Open Eyes: Feminism, Gender, Culture & Identity in Africa and the African Diaspora*

 What does “being a woman” mean?
 Do you think ‘being a woman’ is perceived the same way across different cultures?
 How much of gender identity is universal and how much is it tied to socialization and cultural norms?
 To patriarchy?
 To education?
 To the economy?
 To religion?
 What does the term “gender” mean?
 Is it the same as feminism?
 What is feminism?
 What is womanism?
 In Feminism is for Everybody: Passionate Politics, author Bell Hooks describes feminism as “a movement to end sexism, sexist exploitation, and oppression.”
 This course will introduce students to the concept of feminism and gender identity in Francophone (French-speaking) West African and Caribbean cultures.
 Among the various questions that this seminar will address are: How is feminism and gender identity connected to themes such as patriarchy, sexism, violence and stereotypes?
 How are gender expectations and stereotypes formed and how do they impact development and human rights?
 What role does class and education play in empowering women?
 Through readings and films such as Krik?
 Krak! by Edwidge Danticat, So Long a Letter by Mariama Bâ and Faat Kiné by Sembène Ousmane we will explore these various questions.

 *This seminar is part of a Global Perspectives Learning Community and requires dual enrollment in Psychology 104.

 AMS 177 - On Drugs: Heroin Users and American Drug Policy